georchestra/docker/README.md

 ## Quick Start

+Grab a machine with a decent amount of RAM (at least 8Gb, better with 16Gb).

 Install a recent [docker](https://docs.docker.com/engine/installation/) & [docker-compose](https://docs.docker.com/compose/install/) version (not from your distro, these packages are probably too old).

 Clone this repo and its submodule using: